kyoko-dev/Instagram-Bot/README.md

 /igtv <username> - Download IGTV videos from given username.
 If no username given, downloads your IGTV.

-/feed <number of posts to download> - Downloads posts from your feed.If no number specified all posts from feed will be downloaded.
+/feed <number of posts to download> - Downloads posts from your feed.
+If no number specified all posts from feed will be downloaded.
 Example: /feed 10 to download latest 10 posts from feed.

 /saved <number of posts to download> - Downloads your saved posts.
 If no number specified all saved posts will be downloaded.